What is Hindsight Bias?

 How to Avoid Hindsight Bias

 In the other behavioral finance articles, we’ve talked about the need to keep an investment diary.
-We need to map the outcomes of our decisions and the reasons behind those decisions into various quadrants to avoid that limit to learning.
-The investment diary also helps us mitigate against another bias of self-deception, which again limits our ability to learn.
+We need to map the outcomes of our decisions and the reasons behind those decisions to learn from both our wins and our losses.
+An investment diary also helps mitigate against the bias of self-deception, which again limits our ability to learn.

-Hindsight bias really prevents us from recognizing our mistakes.
-It is why I talk about it as a limit to our learning because we tend to believe after the fact that we knew about it all along.
+Hindsight bias prevents us from recognizing and learning from our mistakes.
+We talk about it as a limit to our learning because we tend to believe after the fact that we knew about something all along.

-Thank you for reading this guide to hindsight bias in finance.
+Thank you for reading this CFI explanation of hindsight bias in finance.
 To learn more, check out CFI’s Behavioral Finance Course.
 To keep learning and advancing your career, these additional resources can be helpful: